nishidha89/Spotify-Usage-Pattern/README.md

 17. Which age group rates their satisfaction with the variety of podcasts as "Ok"?
 18. What is the preferred device for listening among users?
 19. What is the most common rating users give for Spotify's music recommendations?
-20. Which music genre is the most popular among users?
-21. During which activities do most users aged 20-35 prefer to listen music?
+20. During which activities do most users aged 20-35 prefer to listen music?

 Link of dataset: https://docs.google.com/spreadsheets/d/1v0ka9VdU1PhwBd0sdxz7L_rdevBxl6jN/edit?usp=sharing&ouid=112124787133562515071&rtpof=true&sd=true